Josué Sá

-Josué Humberto Gonçalves Leal de Sá (born 17 June 1992) is a Portuguese professional footballer who plays as a central defender for Rio Ave.
+Josué Humberto Gonçalves Leal de Sá (born 17 June 1992) is a Portuguese professional footballer who plays as a central defender for Liga Portugal 2 club Lusitânia.

-He began his career at Vitória de Guimarães.
-After a loan spell at Chaves he became a regular in the first team, playing 109 total games and scoring five goals.
-In August 2017, he joined Belgian club Anderlecht for a fee of €2,2 million, being loaned to Kasımpaşa and Huesca later on before being released.
+He made over 150 Primeira Liga appearances for Vitória de Guimarães, Rio Ave and Gil Vicente.
+He also had spells in five foreign countries.

 Sá represented Portugal at youth level.

 Club career

 Vitória Guimarães

 Born in Lisbon, Sá spent nine of his formative years with local Sporting CP, signing with Vitória S.C. at the age of 17.
 He started his senior career in 2011, being loaned by the latter to third division club G.D.
 Chaves.

 Subsequently returned to Guimarães, Sá initially alternated between the first team and the recently created reserve side in the Segunda Liga.
 His first appearance in the Primeira Liga with the former was on 20 January 2013, when he came on as a late substitute in a 3−1 away win against Rio Ave FC.

 Sá scored his first goal in the Portuguese top tier on 7 November 2014, in a 2−1 away victory over F.C.
 Arouca.
 He added another one during the season from 26 appearances, helping to an eventual fifth-place finish and qualification for the UEFA Europa League.

 On 6 May 2016, Sá renewed his contract until 2019, with the release clause being improved from €3 to 8 million.